auth0/docs/articles/api-auth/tutorials/adoption/api-tokens.md

 The sample above shows the contents of an ID Token.
 ID Tokens are meant only for **authenticating** the users to the **application**.

-Note that the audience value (located in the **aud** claim) of the token is set to the application's identifier.
+Note that the <dfn data-key="audience">audience</dfn> value (located in the **aud** claim) of the token is set to the application's identifier.
 This means that only this specific application should consume the token.

 You can think of the ID Token as a performance optimization that allows applications to obtain user profile information without making additional requests after the completion of the authentication process.
 ID Tokens should never be used to obtain direct access to resources or to make authorization decisions.